 Scott founded the law firm of Lundberg & Peschel, P.S., Inc. with his partner, Brian Peschel, in 1986.
-In January of 1998 Lundberg & Peschel merged with the Law Offices of John Graham to form Graham Lundberg Peschel, P.S., Inc. Combined, the firm has over 33 years of experience solely devoted to handling plaintiff's personal injury matters, including automobile accidents, product liability claims, premise liability actions, construction accidents, wrongful death, nursing home abuse/neglect cases, maritime injury claims and aviation accidents.
+The firm has grown in 30 years to be one of Washington’s premier personal injury law firms – Greater Lundberg Peschel, hence the name GLP Attorneys.
+The firm's practice is devoted solely devoted to handling plaintiff's personal injury matters, including automobile accidents, product liability claims, premise liability actions, construction accidents, wrongful death, nursing home abuse/neglect cases, maritime injury claims and aviation accidents.

 Since 1994, Scott has been periodically appointed as a Special Assistant Attorney General for the State of Washington, representing Labor & Industries and workers who have been injured by the fault of entities other than their employer.
 He has served as a primary tutor in the State of Washington's Admission to Practice Rule Law Clerk Program successfully tutoring, mentoring, teaching and coaching a law clerk on all relevant subjects of law required for admission into Washington State's bar.